Ochsner Health and LSU Health Shreveport Join Forces to Improve Healthcare in North Louisiana

 Chuck Daigle has been named Chief Executive Officer and Dr. David Lewis will be the Chief Medical Officer of Ochsner LSU Health Shreveport.
 Dr. Chuck Fox will serve as the Chief Executive Officer of the LSUHSC-S Faculty Practice Group.
 These leaders will work together to establish a bold vision that builds on the strengths of Ochsner and LSU Health Shreveport.

-This new partnership with Ochsner Health System is very exciting for our patients, students and the local economy.
+This new partnership with Ochsner Health is very exciting for our patients, students and the local economy.
 I am grateful to Governor Edwards, Commissioner Dardenne, LSU President King Alexander, the leadership teams of Ochsner and LSU Health Shreveport for their unwavering commitment to create this partnership that may well become the benchmark for public private healthcare operations.
 I also want to acknowledge and thank our dedicated employees, who even during very challenging times, remained acutely focus on our mission to teach, heal and discover,” stated LSU Health Shreveport Chancellor G. E. Ghali DDS, MD.

 As a part of the new agreement, a new governing board will be formed with representation from LSU Health Shreveport, Ochsner and the North Louisiana communities being served.